- Cheap Travel

 Vernazza

 Vernazza is the most beautiful town in my opinion.
 The town boasts a picturesque harbour surrounded by pastel-coloured buildings.
 We commented that it felt like we were in the Disney movie Luca!
-To get the best view (like the one in the photo below) you need to do the hike from Monterosso which I discuss further down this post.
+To get the best view (like the one in the photo here) you need to do the hike from Monterosso which I discuss further down this post.
 Wandering through its narrow cobblestone streets, we enjoyed the vibrant piazzas, lively cafes, and quaint shops that showcase local crafts and delicacies.
 We got a cone of fried seafood (Fritto Mistro) and took it to eat by the harbour.
 A perfect budget friendly lunch.

 Corniglia